bminer/node-blade/README.md

 	- `cb` is a function of the form `function(err, html)` where `err` contains any runtime errors and `html` contains the rendered HTML.

-In addition, a compiled template has these properties:
+In addition, a compiled template has these properties and methods:
 	- `template` - a function that also renders the template but accepts 3 parameters:
 		`tmpl.template(locals, runtime, cb)`.
 This simply allows you to use a custom runtime environment, if you choose to do so.

-You can call `tmpl.toString()`, just like you can on any other JavaScript function.
+	- `filename` - the filename of the compiled template (if provided)
-This might be useful for client-side templates, for example.
+	- `toString()` - a function that converts the view template function into a string of JavaScript code.
+If you need a client-side template for example, you can use this function.

 ### blade.compileFile(filename, [options,] cb)